pixeloven/pixeloven/NOTES.md

     * Generalize toolbox for CLI and clean up existing functions
     * Remove react-dev-utils
     * Replace node-mocks-http with supertest (reduce mocking)
-* Express server
-    * make dynamic middleware more attractive outside of our context
-    * create a common package for core deps and basic server setup
-    * clean up webpack middleware and see what can be merged, forked and moved into this section
-    * improve dev server so it can go under this section instead of the other way around
-* Webpack
-    * Finish webpack for libraries
-    * Continue to break config in parts for reusability
-        * break babel and ts into separate packages (create babel only addon)

-## Planned v7 Release
-* Express server
-    * create custom ok render for health check
-    * configurable renderer (prod)
-    * configurable error handler (prod)
-    * custom dev error handler like created react apps
-* Fork Jarvis modify for our needs.
-    + Create more robust console section
-    + BundleAnalyzerPlugin display tab with custom styles
-    + Reduce connection section to be more condensed
-* Workflow
-    * Automate test, build and release
-    * Integrate with github packages (docker, npm, etc)
-    * Keep NPM for legacy

 ## After v7 Release
 * Add support for PWA